-Guided by Councils Asset Management Plans, the Environmental Reserves Network Plan provides a guideline that focuses resources where they count and delivers added benefits to the community.
-This will specifically support the performance measures in the Coastal and Environmental Infrastructure Asset Management Plan 2015 (s1.4.2)-to provide ecological protection services that will enable sustainable and where possible an improved contribution to global biodiversity, with sustainable recreation opportunities dependent on the location and its natural values
+Guided by council's Asset Management Plans, the ERNMP provides a guideline that focuses resources where they count and delivers added benefits to the community.
+This will specifically support the performance measures in the Coastal and Environmental Infrastructure Asset Management Plan 2015 (s1.4.2) - to provide ecological protection services that will enable sustainable and, where possible, an improved contribution to global biodiversity, with sustainable recreation opportunities dependent on the location and its natural values.

-Ultimately the ERNMP supports the delivery of council's corporate vision to be Australia's most sustainable region - healthy, smart, creative.
+Ultimately the plan supports the delivery of council's corporate vision To be Australia's most sustainable region - Healthy.
+Smart.
+Creative.

-Purpose of the Plan
+Purpose of the plan

-The Environmental Reserves Network Management Plan (2017 - 2027) sets the priorities for the management of council's Environmental Reserves over the next 10 years.
-These priorities are underpinned by the environmental reserves significant ecological, social, cultural and economic values.
+The ERNMP sets the priorities for the management of council's Environmental Reserves over the next 10 years.
+These priorities are underpinned by the significance of the Environmental Reserves' ecological, social, cultural and economic values.